bernhard-42/vscode-ocp-cad-viewer/docs/show.md

     colors:                  List of colors for the cad_objs.
 Needs to have the same length as cad_objs
     alphas:                  List of alpha values for the cad_objs.
 Needs to have the same length as cad_objs
     port:                    The port the viewer listens to.
 Typically use 'set_port(port)' instead
-    progress:                Show progress of tessellation with None is no progress indicator. (default="-+c") for object: "-": is reference, "+": gets tessellated, "c": from cache
+    progress:                Show progress of tessellation with None is no progress indicator. (default="-+*c") for object: "-": is reference,
+                                            "+": gets tessellated with Python code,
+                                            "*": gets tessellated with native code,
+                                            "c": from cache

 Valid keywords to configure the viewer (**kwargs):
 - UI